JohnKimDev/sails-hook-req-validate/readme.md

 # BREAKING CHANGES IN V2.X.X (for all 1.x.x users)
 * The validation format has been changed.
 (See below for more details)
 * `date` validation and 'toDate' converter have been removed to due complex date string format validation for general match.
 Instead,
-* `boolean`, `int`, and `float` validations will convert to each type after validation.
-Note that req.params for boolean/int/float values' types are string but from v2.0.0, by default, they will be converted to each validation's type after the validations.
-(Use newly added optional field `converter: false` if you want the original value)

 # NEW CHANGES IN V2.X.X